martdegraaf/martdegraaf.github.io/src/blog/content/posts/meet-ryan-and-eric/index.md

 ![Eric](Eric.png#right "Eric")

 When you have an Eric on your team, you will notice that he will take his time to think things through.
-He will criticize dicisions beforehand knowing that changing things later will be costly.
+He will criticize decisions beforehand knowing that changing things later will be costly.
+Why change when you have also worked this way for years?

 ## Ryan and Eric

 There two fictional characters represent two extreme different behavior patterns in software development teams.
 You can act like Ryan or Eric, you should use both to balance innovation and stability.

-Let's introduce a example i myself encounter often: My colleague acts like Eric.
+Let's introduce an example I myself encounter often: My colleague acts like Eric.
 He locks his computer using `Ctrl+Alt+Del` and selects 'Lock' from the menu.
 I think he should use Ryan to optimize his workflow.
 I, on the other hand, use `Windows+L` to lock my computer instantly.
 This by the way is a concrete example that also counts for formatting, selecting duplicate screens.

-On the other hand the same colleague criticizes me for when i get distracted for finding out the fastest way to do my current task.
+On the other hand the same colleague criticizes me for when I get distracted for finding out the fastest way to do my current task.
 He would rather click trough instead of using keyboard shortcuts.
 Maybe faster for one task, but slower if used multiple times a day.

 ## Conclusion and discussion

 Ryan and Eric are two fictional characters that represent two extreme different behavior patterns in software development teams.
 You can act like Ryan or Eric, you should use both to balance innovation and stability.
 I hope Ryan and Eric will return in future blog posts as well.
+If you want to refer to them, you are welcome to do so, please link back to this post.

 > What about you?
 Are you more like Ryan or Eric?
 Or do you have another archetype in mind?
 Let me know in the comments!